 ⇒ Related Read: Signs That Your Kids Are Overworked And Stressed

 Biting make the fingers prone to skin infections and may chip the front teeth.
 Severe or frequent nail-biting can be a cause for concern.
 Sore or bloody fingertips or nail-biting accompanied with other behaviours such as hair pulling may need further attention.
 In some cases, it may be due to excessive anxiety.
 Always seek medical consultation or professional help if the habit is extreme or may be representative of deeper issues.

 What can be done?

-Refrain from disciplining your child from nail biting.
-Like some other bad habits such as leg-shaking, nail biting is usually done unconsciously.
-Scolding or punishing are not really addressing the issue and may inflict additional stress.
-Nagging may stop the act momentarily but not for long.
+Refrain from disciplining your child from nail-biting.
+Like some other bad habits such as leg-shaking, nail-biting is usually done unconsciously.
+Scolding or punishing is not really addressing the issue and may inflict additional stress.
+Nagging may stop the action momentarily but not for long.

 Remember, it is very difficult for adults to break our own bad habits and even more so for children.
 They have limitations on expression of feelings and verbal capability and may not communicate their needs well.
-Try to be supportive and take a proactive and positive approach in helping your child break the habit if nail biting is really getting to you.
+Try to be supportive and take a proactive and positive approach in helping your child break the habit of nail-biting is really getting to you.